 Gun-mandu – pan fried dumplings £6.90.
 Not ordering these would be sinful.

-Banchan – we get this creamy potato salad this time too.
+Banchan – we got a creamy potato salad this time which was joyous.

 Haemul pajun – seafood and spring onion pancake £8.50 – just as good a the last time.

 Tteobokki £7.90 – always get this as it’s damn good.

 Sundae £10 – order them to avoid disappointment.

 Every table here has a BBQ grill with flying saucer-like extractor fans that lower to the table, there is always cooking fumes that escape perfuming the room.
 The red hot charcoal is brought to the table with tongs which always provide theatrics.
 It’s a must if you haven’t had it before and they do it well here.

 Pa-jeori £2.5 – julienned spring onions marinated with chilli and sesame oil is the quintessential condiment for your BBQ meat.

 Kkotdeungsim £13 – the ribeye.
 Ok it’s not the dry aged rare cattle breed from your favourite steak house but it’s still good.

 Beef kalbi – seasoned & marinated short ribs £10.
 It’s typically marinated in sweet soy, mirin, garlic, Asian pear and plenty of grated garlic.
 The result is in enormous flavour.